Civil-Service-Human-Resources/lpg-learning-catalogue/README.md

 Significant configuration properties are highlighted here.
 For the full configuration file see `src/main/resources/application.yml`

-- `oauth` connection settings for the identity-service used to validate bearer tokens
+- `oauth` connection settings for the identity-service used to create cross-service bearer tokens
 - `record` connection settings and paths for the learner-record service
 - `registry` connection settings for the civil-servant-registry-service
 - `elasticsearch` connection settings for the ElasticSearch cluster